freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-13.english.md

 ## Description
 <section id='description'>

-Add another script below the one you just added.
+Add another `script` below the one you just added.
 Give it a `src` attribute of `./data.js`.

 This adds a `data` variable to your project that contains your number of social media followers, it is an array of objects.
 Each object has the year and your followers for three different platforms.
+You will see what it looks like shortly.
 </section>

 ## Instructions